 LITTLE ROCK, Ark.
 (April 26, 2011) Caralampio Lopez Garcia, a farmer in Mexico and a Heifer International project participant, is one of several farmers featured in the new documentary, "After the Harvest."
-The documentary, funded by the Coffee Trust with a grant from Green Mountain Coffee Roasters, Inc., illuminates "los meses flacos" the thin months, when families are forced to eat less and less nutritious food, or to borrow against future earnings from coffee.
+The documentary, funded by the Coffee Trust with a grant from Keurig Green Mountain, Inc., illuminates "los meses flacos" the thin months, when families are forced to eat less and less nutritious food, or to borrow against future earnings from coffee.

 In southern Mexico, Heifer International works with coffee-growing communities to help families develop effective, sustainable methods of diversifying their sources of food and income.